inf112-v21/The-Downward-Spiral/README.md

 RoboRally is a board game where the aim is to collect flags to win the game.
 The board contains obstacles like walls, holes and lasers.
 The player pick cards from a random collection to program the robot to move.
+The cards can move the robot forwards, backwards or rotate the robot.
+Robots can also take damage, and their current health will affect how you can influence the robot.
+The fastest player to collect all flags wins.
+The classic board game can have 2-8 players.

 # Known buggs and possible solutions